-The program provides payment of up to $300 for one term (approximately 13 weeks) of music lessons for five students in grades 4-12.
+The program provides payment of up to $300 for one term (approximately 13 weeks) of music lessons for students in grades 4-12.

 We would like to thank the Pittman family, in memory of Jim and Audrey, for their generous donation in support of these scholarships.